scottmattes1/superstore-project/README.md

 # <a name="description"></a>Project Description
 [[Back to top](#top)]
 The Predcting Superstore Revenue project aims to build a predictive model for the company's overall sales volume over the next quarter using time-series analysis.
+While this data is synthetic, it was made by the authors to mimick real world revenue behavior.
 The data used for this project was acquired from Kaggle.com and contains information on nationwide sales transactions at Superstore.
 The goal of this project is to develop a reliable forecasting model that can help the company make informed decisions and plan for future sales.

 ## <a name="goals"></a>Project Planning
 [[Back to top](#top)]